 - carrying out preventive maintenance activities as prescribed

 how do you become a warehouse worker?

 For those interested in becoming a warehouse worker, the good news is that there are relatively few barriers to entry.
 In fact, these roles are often entry-level positions with little previous experience required.
-If you're new to the manufacturing and industrial space, in other words, pivoting to warehouse work could be a great way to break in.
+If you're new to the manufacturing and industrial space, warehouse work could be a great way to break in.
 And as an added bonus, some amount of paid, on-the-job training is something you can expect to receive from many employers.
 Not too shabby, all in all.

 Looking to find the right opportunity?
 Job-search tips for savvy would-be warehouse workers include:

 - signing up with a staffing firm that can proactively identify relevant positions based on your interests and experience — and then email them directly to your inbox when they become available